The limitless First Incompleteness Theorem: The structure

-Finally, we remark that the construction of the theory $U_\mathbf{d}$ is effective: there exists a recursive function $f$ such that if $A=W_e$ is non-recursive, then $f(e)$ is the index of the theory constructed from $A$ with the stated properties. \end{proof}

 Note that for Turing persistent theories, if they are comparable w.r.t. interpretation, then they are comparable w.r.t.
 Turing reducibility.
-From Theorem \ref{main key thm}, given Turing incomparable non-recursive r.e. sets, we can find incomparable r.e. theories in ${\sf D_I}$ w.r.t. interpretation.
-Now we answer the following question in \cite{Cheng20}: are elements of $\langle {\sf D_I}, \unlhd\rangle$ comparable?
-Theorem \ref{incomparable ele} answers this question negatively.
+From Proposition \ref{main key thm}, given Turing incomparable non-recursive RE sets, we can find incomparable RE theories in ${\sf D_I}$ w.r.t. interpretation.
+Theorem \ref{incomparable ele} answers the following question in \cite{Cheng20} negatively: are elements of $\langle {\sf D_I}, \lhd\rangle$ comparable?